TotalEnergies’ climate bombs

 TotalEnergies plays an essential role in all of these projects.
 The company can act as operator – responsible for the development, operation and production of the project – or as partner – which participates in the development of a project and receives the benefits.

-Among its long-term projects, TotalEnergies has acquired 77 exploration licenses since the adoption of the Paris Agreement in 2015.
+Among its long-term projects, TotalEnergies has, since the adoption of the Paris Agreement in 2015, acquired 72 exploration licenses that are still active today.
 This clearly shows that the company continues to rely on the exploitation of oil and gas well beyond the limits to keep global warming at 1.5°C.

-Sources: Enerdata, Global Oil and Gas Exit List, Rystad Energy.
+Sources: Enerdata, Global Oil and Gas Exit List, Rystad Energy, February 2025.
 CO2e emissions were calculated using the KING metrics.

 TotalEnergies is active in the country